 Skeletal anatomy of upper extremity

-Functional anatomy of upper extremity
+Functional anatomy of the upper extremity

 Shoulder region

-The primary movements of the shoulder are that are aided by the four joints of the shoulder are:
+The primary movements of the shoulder that are aided by the four joints of the shoulder are:

-- Shoulder flexion/ extension
+- Shoulder flexion/extension

-- Shoulder elevation/ depression
+- Shoulder elevation/depression

-- Shoulder external rotation/ internal rotation
+- Shoulder external rotation/internal rotation

 - Shoulder abduction/adduction